MDIL-SNU/SIMPLE-NN/docs/examples/examples.rst

 ============

-To generate NNP using symmetry function and neural network, you need 3 types of input file (input.yaml, str_list, params_XX) as described in :doc:`/tutorials/tutorial` section.
+To generate NNP using symmetry function and neural network, you need three types of input file (input.yaml, str_list, params_XX) as described in :doc:`/tutorials/tutorial` section.
 The example files except params_Si and params_O are introduced below.
-Detail of params_Si and params_O can be found in :doc:`/features/features`.
+Detail of params_Si and params_O can be found in :doc:`/features/features` section.
-Input files introduced in this section can be found in :gray:`SIMPLE-NN/examples/SiO2/generate_NNP`
+Input files introduced in this section can be found in :gray:`SIMPLE-NN/examples/SiO2/generate_NNP`.

 ::